123456Arshia/wine-dataset-analysis/README.md

 ---

-Embark on an exciting journey through data analysis and classification.
+Embark on an exciting journey through data analysis and classification, which was meticulously developed as part of a linear algebra course.
 Uncover the secrets hidden within the Wine dataset and witness the power of machine learning in action.
 Cheers to data-driven discovery! 🥂📊